-If, at the time of registration or renewal into the Program, you believe that your total family income (as indicated in Line 150 of the Canada Revenue Agency's Notice of Assessment for each family member) does not accurately reflect what your annual family income may be, you can request a reassessment of your deductible and copayment maximums.
-You may be asked to submit bank statements for up to three months, pay stubs, or other documents in order for a reassessment to be completed.
+If, at the time of registration or renewal into the Program, you believe that your total family income (as indicated in Line 15000 (formerly line 150) of the Canada Revenue Agency's Notice of Assessment for each family member) does not accurately reflect what your annual family income may be, you can request a reassessment of your deductible and copayment maximums.
+You may be asked to submit pay stubs, or other documents in order for a reassessment to be completed.

 If my annual family income decreases during a coverage period, is it possible to have my deductible and copayment maximums reassessed?

 Special consideration will be given to reassessment of your deductible and copayment maximums if, during a coverage period, it is clearly documented that your annual family income has decreased by 20% or more.
-You may be asked to submit bank statements for up to three months, pay stubs, or other documents in order for a reassessment to be completed.
+You may be asked to submit pay stubs, or other documents in order for a reassessment to be completed.

 Once I join the Nova Scotia Family Pharmacare Program, how do I get my medication?

 When you take your prescription to the pharmacy you must show your Nova Scotia Health Card.
 The part of the prescription that is covered by Family Pharmacare is billed directly to the Program.

 The Nova Scotia Family Pharmacare Program helps pay for certain prescribed drugs and devices dispensed by pharmacies in Nova Scotia, as well as for some related services.
 Drugs and devices covered by the program are listed in the Nova Scotia Formulary.
 A committee of experts keeps the list up-to-date based on the latest evidence.